fosshostorg/fosshost.org/src/posts/freenode-partnership-to-be-discontinued.md

 ---
-title: Update to Freenode Press Release Statement
+title: We have withdrawn from the freenode partnership
 date: 2021-06-12
 summary: Fosshost will not pursue partnership with Freenode
 author: thomas
 ---

 # We have now fully withdrawn from the Freenode Partnership.
 The below blog post will be kept for historical and referential purposes, though the vision remains unchanged.

 Fosshost is a non-profit home and superstructure of FOSS projects.
 We provide a range of services to support, promote, advance, and underpin